foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 #### What next?

 This draft formalises a building block already in production in [Djibian](/solutions/djibian/) and in the `bl-foopgp` and `bl-pgpid` tools.
-The next step: submit this document to the IETF and build around it a decentralised certification ecosystem.
+The next step: reserve the `eid` NID with IANA (expert review, RFC 8141), submit the document to the IETF, and build around it a decentralised certification ecosystem.

-> 📖 For the general-audience view of **OpenPGP ID** — key creation, paper QR-code backup, transposition onto a physical key, certification — see the **[solutions/openpgp-id](/solutions/openpgp-id/)** page.
+> 📖 For the general-audience view of **PGP ID** — key creation, paper QR-code backup, transposition onto a physical key, certification — see the **[solutions/pgp-id](/solutions/pgp-id/)** page.

 [Join us.](/about/join/) ✊🕊️💕